 Photography tip: Play around with unusual, out-of-the-box techniques to process and retouch images in order to creatively enhance your shot's overall aesthetic.

 Nicole Struppert creates geometric and minimalist compositions with her photographs.
 By finding inspiration in the world around her, her images become an intimate reflection of the way she views her surroundings.
 In an interview with The Phoblographer, she shares, “My photographs are all about how I see the world, or incredible experiences I think are worth recording.
 When it comes to architectural compositions, I look through my viewfinder and try to find unusual perspectives, what no one might have seen."

 In 2015, Nicole also founded the website Women in Photography, creating a valuable platform to inspire, encourage, and display fellow female photographers’ work.

 Photography tip: Buildings are comprised of intricate parts—both big and small.
 Explore the finer details of architecture to tell another story about the building’s history or construction.

 10. Montse Zamorano (@montse.zamorano)

-Montse Zamorano is an architect who also happens to shoot architectural photography.
+Montse Zamorano is an architect who also shoots architectural photography.
 It’s a pathway that many architectural photographers naturally take, as it provides them with an inherent understanding of a building’s construction and design.
-In his own words, Montse "translates and visually [synthesizes]" an architect’s ideas to showcase their work and help them express their brand.
+In her own words, Montse "translates and visually [synthesizes]" an architect’s ideas to showcase their work and help them express their brand.

 “I think it is very important to have a direct relationship with the architect in order to understand the ideas and intentions pursued through [their] work,” Montse tells Arch Daily, “What characterizes my photography is that it adapts to the needs of each project at all times.”